Catholic Church in Ecuador

 The Metropolitan Archbishopric of Quito is the Primatial see of Ecuador.

-There is an Apostolic Nunciature as papal diplomatic representation (embassy level), in national capital Quito.
+There is an apostolic nunciature as papal diplomatic representation (embassy level) in the national capital Quito.

 There are no Eastern Catholic jurisdictions and no titular sees.
 All defunct jurisdictions have current successor sees.

+Caritas Ecuador is the official aid organisation of the Catholic Church in the country.

 Current Latin sees

 The boundaries of the 24 administrative provinces of Ecuador mostly coincide with the boundaries of most territorial ecclesiastical jurisdictions.

 Exempt jurisdictions

 These are directly dependent on the Holy See.